Kelsie Jean Smeby Flashes Plenty Of Skin In Tiny Black Bikini

 Model Kelsie Jean Smeby took to Instagram early on Tuesday to give her fans an update they could get excited about.
-The brunette beauty shared a couple of photos that saw her wearing a skimpy black bikini that did not leave much to the imagination.
+The brunette beauty shared a couple of photos that saw her wearing a skimpy black bikini which did not leave much to the imagination.

-The top to Kelsie’s swimsuit had small triangle-shaped cups that left plenty of her breasts exposed.
+The top to Kelsie’s swimsuit had small triangle-shaped cups which left plenty of her breasts exposed.
 The bottoms were made of a triangular piece of semi-sheer fabric with thin straps pulled high near her waist.

 The popular influencer completed her outfit with a sheer black coverup, which she wore open.
 She also sported a wide-brimmed straw hat.